chrisbeard/Tracker/README.md

 ## Description
 **Tracker** is a script which can track any type of numerical data.
 Data is stored in a sqlite3 database, which resides in your home directory.
+All values are stored as reals.

-Data is organized by tracker name, and every entry is associated with a date under-the-hood.
+Data is organized by tracker name, and each entry is associated with a date under-the-hood.
 Tracker data can then be visualized and tracker statistics can be displayed.

 ##Usage: